AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 The UI and logic structure of the input status indication are as follows:

-- The `subtitle` control in `EaseChatNavigationBar` displays the user's status and the input status.
+- The `subtitle` control in `ChatNavigationBar` displays the user's status and the input status.
 If received, the input status is displayed first.
 If you disable the input status indication, only the user's status will be displayed.

 - Input status-related callbacks and methods are as follows:
   - The input status is delivered as a command message.
 When current user typing, the input status is sent by the `MessageListViewModel#notifyTypingState()` function.